basiqio-oss/Basiq-docs/docs/Tutorials/income-verification-iav.md

 ## Use Case: Verifying User Income for Lending

-Let's take you through a use case.
+Let's take you through a use case for income, you can also try it for expense.

 ### Scenario: